Generalized Section-Section Interaction Potentials in the Geometrically Exact Beam Theory: Modeling of Intermolecular Forces, Asymptotic Limit as Strain-Energy Function, and Formulation of Rotational Constraints: Generalized section-section interaction potentials

 \subsection{Kinematics}

-The overall interaction potential between two beams shall be given by the integral of the molecule-to-molecule interaction potential $\Phi(x)$ over the volumes $V_1$ and $V_2$ of the interacting beams:
+In a next step, the molecular interaction potentials $\Pi_{mol}$ in~\eqref{potential_energy} will be further specified.
+To shorten notation, the subscript $(.)_{mol}$ will be omitted throughout this section.
+In the following, two interacting beams (initial lengths $l_1, l_2$, cross-section areas $A_1,A_2$) will be considered.
+Moreover, general interaction potentials $\Phi(x)$, denoted as molecule-to-molecule interaction potentials, are assumed, which describe the interaction of ensembles of molecules contained in the infinitesimal volumes $dV_1=\dd A_1 \dd s_1$ and $dV_2=\dd A_1 \dd s_1$ in a homogenized continuum sense.
+The distance between the volumes $dV_1$ and $dV_2$ is denoted as $x$.
+The overall interaction potential between the two considered beams is given by the integral of the molecule-to-molecule interaction potential $\Phi(x)$ over the total volumes $V_1$ and $V_2$ of the interacting beams:

-Here, $A_i$, $l_i$ and $\rho_i$ represent the cross-section area, the length, and the molecule density of beam $i$.
-From a physical point of view, the integral of $\Phi(x)$ over the two beam cross-sections (weighted by the molecule densities $\rho_1(\vs_1)$ and $\rho_2(\vs_2)$) represents the net interaction between two cross-sections, and shall be denoted as section interaction potential $\pi$ in the following.
-Moreover, $x$ is the distance between the two interacting volume elements $dA_1 \cdot dl_1$ and $dA_2 \cdot dl_2$, and is defined as:
+Here, $\rho_i$ represents the molecule density of beam $i$.
+From a physical point of view, the integral of $\Phi(x)$ over the two beam cross-sections (weighted by the molecule densities $\rho_1(\mb{\xi}_1)$ and $\rho_2(\mb{\xi}_2)$) represents the net interaction between two cross-sections, and shall be denoted as section-section interaction potential $\pi$.
+Moreover, the distance $x$ between the interacting infinitesimal volume elements $dV_1$ and $dV_2$ is defined as: